pmunts/arm-mcu/README.txt

        with GCC 5.
      * 21 November 2016 -- Upgraded gcc to 6.2.0.
      * 13 March 2017 -- Moved the original GCC framework into the gcc/
        subdirectory.
+Removed some obsolete cruft (EFM32, mbed Classic, etc.).
+Started adding support for developing with [5]Free Pascal Embedded for ARM microcontrollers.

 Git Repository

-   The source code is available at: [5]http://git.munts.com
+   The source code is available at: [6]http://git.munts.com

    Use the following command to clone it: